1. What tournament opportunities are available for individual competitive bowlers?

 It's highly unlikely as long as you follow the rules.
 Most participants are keenly aware that bowling tournament participation has been waning over the last few years, so having more competitors increases the chances the tournaments will live on to see future years.
 It also increases the prize fund!

 And if you are worried that other bowlers might laugh if your bowling isn't at their level, relax.
-Almost all competitors are going to be too focused on their own bowling to notice yours.
+Almost all competitors remember how they started out.
+And most are going to be too focused on their own bowling to notice yours.

 7. Will the other competitors be friendly?